-- ✓ Annual Say on Pay Vote.
-Based on our Board's recommendation and our shareholders' advisory vote in 2017, we continue to hold an advisory vote each year on our executive compensation program.
-Following consultation with our shareholders, we are recommending that stockholders approve a non-binding resolution this year that the Company continue to hold the vote annually. - ✓ Strong Support for Executive Compensation Program.
+✓ Annual Say on Pay Vote.
+Based on our Board's recommendation and our shareholders' advisory vote in 2022, we continue to hold an advisory vote each year on our executive compensation program.

+- ✓ Strong Support for Executive Compensation Program.
 Our executive compensation program has not changed in any material way since last year, when our shareholders supported our Say on Pay proposal at approximately the 92% level.
-We believe this support is due to the Company's exemplary business performance, a close alignment between performance and pay, our extensive shareholder engagement process and disclosure regarding our executive compensation program.

-- ✓ Majority Voting Resignation Policy.
+We believe this continued support is due to the Company's strong business performance, a close alignment between performance and pay, our extensive shareholder engagement process and disclosure regarding our executive compensation program. - ✓ Majority Voting Resignation Policy.
 Our majority voting resignation policy provides that a director that receives the support of less than a majority of votes cast must tender his or her resignation, which our Board will then determine whether to accept. - ✓ Extensive Shareholder Engagement and Feedback.
 We engage extensively with our shareholders on an ongoing basis and welcome feedback regarding our performance, corporate governance practices and other matters of interest to our shareholders.
 The feedback we received continued to inform our Board, particularly with respect to our compensation program and equity plan.

-Approval of the Second Amended and Restated 2016 Evercore Inc. Stock Incentive Plan
+Approval of the Third Amended and Restated 2016 Evercore Inc. Stock Incentive Plan

-Our Board of Directors unanimously adopted the Second Amended 2016 Plan, the terms of which are identical to those of the shareholder-approved Amended 2016 Plan other than an increase of 6,500,000 in the number of shares authorized for issuance under the plan.
-When we last sought shares in 2020, we requested the limited number of shares which we anticipated would be necessary to continue managing and growing the business for two years.
-As we anticipated, we have utilized substantially all of the shares approved at our annual meeting in 2020 such that we believe it is necessary to request additional shares in order to execute our compensation program for 2022 and beyond.
-We received positive feedback from our shareholders in respect of the limited request in 2020, and are again requesting only the limited number of shares which we believe will be necessary for continuing to manage and grow our business over the next approximately two years.
-We are therefore seeking your approval of the Second Amended 2016 Plan in order for us to continue our practice of granting equity compensation as a significant portion of annual incentive awards.
+Our Board of Directors unanimously adopted the Third Amended 2016 Plan, the terms of which are identical to those of the shareholder approved Second Amended 2016 Plan other than an increase of 6,000,000 in the number of shares authorized for issuance under the plan.
+When we last sought shares in 2022, we requested the limited number of shares which we anticipated would be necessary to continue managing and growing the business for two years.
+Due to our prudent management of equity awards, our strong performance, and our balanced use of deferred cash compensation, we have approximately 2.6 million shares remaining from our 2022 authorization.
+However, given the critical importance of our equity program to our compensation program and growth strategy, we believe it is necessary to request a limited number of additional shares in order to execute our compensation program for 2024 and beyond.
+We received positive feedback from our shareholders in respect of our request in 2022, and are requesting only the limited number of shares which we believe will be necessary, together with our existing share authorization, for continuing to manage and grow our business over the next approximately two to three years.
+We are therefore seeking your approval of the Third Amended 2016 Plan in order for us to continue our practice of granting equity compensation in connection with our recruitment of talented SMDs and as a significant portion of annual incentive awards.